sanskrit/learnsanskrit.org/content/guide/sounds/other-sounds.md

 However, the {s anusvAra} often becomes many other sounds due to sandhi.
-If it is followed by any consonant except for the ones in {s zavarga} ({s za Sa sa ha}), it becomes the closest matching nasal sound:
+If it is followed by any consonant except for the ones in {s zavarga} ({s za Sa sa ha}), it usually becomes the closest matching nasal sound:

 {ex